huaminghuangtw/Evergreen-Notes/Permanent-Notes/Systems Thinking.md

 # [The Hermeneutic Circle](https://www.google.com/search?q=the+hermeneutic+circle)

-The Hermeneutic Circle describes a cyclical process of understanding where one's comprehension of the whole is informed by their understanding of the parts, and vice versa.
+The Hermeneutic Circle describes a cyclical process of understanding where one’s comprehension of the whole is informed by their understanding of the parts, and vice versa.
 It highlights the iterative nature of interpretation, where understanding develops through a back-and-forth movement between the individual components and the overall context.
 True understanding is **not a linear process but a dynamic interplay of perspectives**.

 * Parts and Whole: The core idea is that understanding a text (or any meaningful entity) involves recognizing the relationship between its individual parts and the overall meaning of the whole.
 * Cyclical Process: Interpretation is **not a one-time event but a continuous process** of moving between the parts and the whole.
 As you understand the parts better, your understanding of the whole may change, which in turn can refine your understanding of the parts, and so on.